 With Saint Patrick’s day around the corner, I wanted to share my quest for the full celiac-friendly Irish meal to celebrate!
 On the menu?
-Gluten free corned beef and cabbage with a recipe for delicious and comforting Irish Soda Bread.
+Gluten free corned beef and cabbage with a recipe for delicious and comforting Gluten Free Irish Soda Bread.
 Our first item of business is the Irish Soda Bread recipe followed by helpful tips for preparing and obtaining celiac and gluten-free-friendly corned beef.

 I’ve been a big fan of Irish Soda Bread since I lived in Cork, Ireland.
 Since it’s not regularly available near my home in Seattle, I’ve taken to sharing my own delicious version with family and friends whenever I get the chance.
 What better excuse than Saint Patrick’s Day?

 I’ve found that Irish Soda Bread recipes can vary broadly: some are sweet, salty, dry, moist, you name it!
 My happy medium is moist on the inside and crisp on the outside, with a touch of sweetness for an overall savory creation.

 There are so many ways to enjoy this delicious Irish Soda Bread.
 You can: